upb-lea/openmodelica-microgrid-gym/README.md

-__The OpenModelica Microgrid Gym (OMG) package is a software toolbox for the simulation and optimization of microgrids based on energy conversion by power electronic converters.__
+__The OpenModelica Microgrid Gym (OMG) package is a software toolbox for the simulation and control optimization of microgrids based on energy conversion by power electronic converters.__

 The main characteristics of the toolbox are the plug-and-play grid design and simulation in OpenModelica as well as the ready-to-go approach of intuitive reinfrocement learning (RL) approaches through a Python interface.